Barracuda (Marvel Comics): Miniseries

-An undetermined amount of time later, Barracuda is approached by "Big Chris" Angelone, an Italian Mafia boss whose looks and speech patterns strongly resemble Christopher Walken.
+An undetermined amount of time later, Barracuda is approached by "Big Chris" Angelone, an Italian Mafia boss whose looks and speech patterns resemble Christopher Walken.
 Angelone has been feuding with Leopoldo Luna about the price of cocaine, so he has decided that his 20-year-old hemophiliac son Oswald will kill Luna with Barracuda's assistance.
 He does not know Barracuda is an old ally of Luna's.
 Barracuda immediately betrays Angelone and has Luna take custody of Oswald to blackmail the gangster.
-He also betrays Luna by sleeping with his wife Wanda and then calls an old transvestite Green Beret buddy Fifty for backup (whom Luna begins sleeping with, not knowing Fifty is a man).
+He also betrays Luna by sleeping with his wife Wanda.

 Barracuda also seems to display genuine fondness and concern for Oswald, beyond what would be necessary for the role he wants Oswald to play.
 He refers to Oswald as "Hemo", encourages him to be more assertive and outgoing, and does not hesitate to risk his life to save Oswald during a gunfight, being wounded in the process.
 After this, Oswald sincerely thanks Barracuda for saving him.

 Barracuda has set a complex scheme into motion in order to obtain the money he needs to get revenge on the Punisher.
 He announces to Luna's inner-circle that he intends to kill the dictator and put Wanda in his place, kill Angelone and put Oswald in his place, restart the cocaine trade between the two factions and get an American reconstruction firm (represented by an accountant he knew in prison) to start up work in Santa Morricone.
 One of the circle reveals this plan to Luna and he invites Barracuda and Fifty on a helicopter trip to the local volcano, planning to kill them; Barracuda salvages the situation by getting Fifty to show off his penis, causing the dictator to leap out of the helicopter to his doom.

 Meanwhile, Angelone, angry at being betrayed and humiliated, has been trying to launch a coup in Santa Morricone and successfully swings part of the army to his side.
 Barracuda and Fifty have to fight their way into the presidential palace to grab Oswald and Wanda and then flee back to the helicopter, but Fifty is gunned down in the second half of the plan and he remains behind to cover their retreat.
-(To his face, Barracuda seems stoically upset about this, but grins and calls his old comrade "dumbass" when out of earshot.)
-They escape in the helicopter and when Angelone (who had grabbed the landing gear) rises up to get his revenge, Oswald shoots his father dead.
-He and Barracuda celebrate his becoming a "hardcore motherfucking gangster!"
+They escape in the helicopter and when Angelone rises up to get his revenge, Oswald shoots his father dead.
+He and Barracuda celebrate his becoming a "hardcore motherfucking gangster".

 Barracuda then gives Oswald a friendly pat on the back, which due to his hemophilia kills him.
 Due to the helicopter not having enough supplies, Barracuda and Wanda are left floating in the Pacific Ocean in a boat with no food or equipment.
 It is strongly hinted that he is going to cannibalize her.